Samplers (What Are They, Hardware Samplers, Controllers, Plugins)

 For example, a sampler may store a recording of a violin playing the note G. This sample is mapped to 3 keys on its keyboard: F#, G, and G#.
 If the G key is pressed, the sample is played back unchanged.
 If the F# key is pressed, the sample is pitched down a semitone and played back.

 Similarly, when the G# key is pressed, the sample is played back pitched up a semitone in real-time.
 Thus we’ve achieved new, remodeled sounds from a single existing recording.
-This is in contrast to synthesizers, which produced sound from scratch from basic waveforms.
+This is in contrast to synthesizers, which produce sound from scratch from basic waveforms.

 In the modern era, software samplers have become more popular because of their convenience and power, but there are still some popular new hardware samplers, which often seamlessly pair up with software to provide an expanded toolset.